 Traditional or home remedies - to be avoided!

 Traditional or home remedies usually rely on harsh abrasives, acids or alkalis to attack tarnish and should be avoided.
-An overnight soaking in cola, baking soda, false teeth cleaner or lemon juice is aggressive and uncontrolled.
-The effect - a bright and shiny 'as new' appearance - is not usually appropriate or desirable on an antique.
+The use of cola, baking soda, false teeth cleaner or lemon juice is aggressive and uncontrolled.
+The effect - a bright and shiny 'as new' appearance - is not usually appropriate or desirable.
 Traditional remedies are used for a 'quick fix' - the opposite of conservation, which requires a slower, more cautious approach and regular progress checks.

-- Ammonia - also known as ammonium hydroxide, ammonia will darken many woods and attack transparent and decorative surfaces.
-Cast brass or bronze is porous and the longer the contact with an ammonia solution, the greater the danger of deep penetration of both water and ammonia into the body of the metal.
-In some cases ammonia may leave the surface with an undesirable pink colouration.
+Ammonia - also known as ammonium hydroxide, ammonia will cause irreversible damage to many materials.
+Cast brass or bronze (both alloys of copper) are porous and the longer the contact with an ammonia solution, the greater the danger of deep penetration of both water and ammonia into the body of the metal.
+In some cases ammonia may leave the surface with an undesirable pink hue.
 Surfaces newly cleaned with ammonia tend to tarnish rapidly and thus soon lose their brightness.
-Ammonia should not be used on copper or its alloys (brass and bronze).
-The risks associated with ammonium hydroxide far outweigh potential benefits for cleaning.
+The risks associated with the use of ammonia far outweigh potential benefits for cleaning

 - Commercial polishing products - avoid any such products which have a chemical action.
-Any chemicals which can strip metal corrosion products from a surface are also capable of attacking the metal itself to cause pits.
+Any chemicals which can strip metal corrosion products from a surface are also capable of attacking the metal itself sometimes leading to the loss of the more reactive metals from the surface of the alloy.
 When using commercial brands, less is more.
 It is important to remove all residues of cleaning product from the object's surface.
 Manufacturers can also change the formulations of their products without warning.
 Always check first that the product does not contain ammonia and if in doubt contact a conservator.

 - Water - avoid immersing metal pieces in water.
 Cast metal tends to be porous - there are often micro-voids in the surface that can trap water or other liquids.
-Ornate or three-dimensional objects, or pieces that have components soldered on, may have gaps in the solder which will also trap liquids.
-Water/other liquids may cause corrosion in the long term.
+Some objects may have gaps in the solder which will also trap liquids.
+Water and other liquids may cause corrosion in the long term.

 General care guidelines for objects in regular use